lucasassislar/nucleuscoop/README.md

 Currently Supported Games:

+- Borderlands 1
 - Borderlands 2
 - Borderlands: The Pre Sequel
+- Left 4 Dead 2

 Working but not with all features:
 - Borderlands
-	ALPHA5: Everything works if you're using gamepads, but not with a keyboard + mouse player
+	ALPHA 8: Everything works if you're using gamepads, but not with a keyboard + mouse player

 So close but not there yet: